pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-may-22/index.md

 ### Warn about missing AdditionalSecretOutputs

+We now emit a warning diagnostic if a given additional secret key doesn't match any of the resources property keys.
-Currently if a user specifies a key in additional secret outputs that does not match any of the resources property keys, we ignore it.
+Previously, if a user specified a key in additional secret outputs that does not match any of the resources property keys, it would have been ignored.
 This can cause some confusion, especially given the mismatches between snakeCase and camel_case property keys.

-We now warm about missing A the engine to emit a warning diagnostic if a given additional secret key doesn't match any of the resources property keys.
-Learn more in the [clear pending operations GitHub issue](https://github.com/pulumi/pulumi/issues/4265).
+Learn more in the [warm about missing AdditionalSecretsOutputs Github issue](https://github.com/pulumi/pulumi/issues/4265).

-### List current users organizations

-Users can now see a list of their organizations using `pulumi whoami` and `pulumi about` to better inform and improve their CLI experience.
-Using the command `pulumi whoami –verbose` will now return the list of organizations the user is a member of.

-Learn more in the [list current orgs GitHub issue](https://github.com/pulumi/pulumi/issues/9181).

-### Install Pulumi using Winget

-You can now install Pulumi using the [Winget](https://github.com/microsoft/winget-cli/) package manager.
-Windows users on Windows 11 and later can now use `winget install pulumi` to install Pulumi and `winget upgrade pulumi` to get the latest version.

-Learn more in the [install Winget GitHub issue](https://github.com/pulumi/pulumi/issues/4676) and in the [Pulumi installation instructions](https://www.pulumi.com/docs/get-started/install/).

-### Pulumi stack unselect

-We have introduced the `pulumi stack unselect` command to remove a stack from the current workspace.
-Users select stacks with `pulumi stack select [<stack>] [flags]` and can now easily deselect them if they need to.

-Learn more in the [stack unselect GitHub issue](https://github.com/pulumi/pulumi/issues/9070).

-### GitHub Releases private plugins

-We now support downloading a plugin from private Pulumi GitHub releases.
-We only look at the GITHUB_TOKEN environment variable now and GITHUB_ACTOR and GITHUB_PERSONAL_ACCESS_TOKEN are no longer used.
-The token is sent via the Authorization header instead of Authentication (see documentation).

-Learn more in the [GitHub Releases private plugins pull request](https://github.com/pulumi/pulumi/pull/9185).

-### Speed up `pulumi stack --show-name`

-Now when running `pulumi stack --show-name` we will skip loading the snapshot and instead just provide the stack name and then exit.
-This results in less latency to see the stack name.
+### Compression of remote state backends

+User with self-managed state backends can now enable compression via `PULUMI_SELF_MANAGED_STATE_GZIP=true`.
+A huge shoutout to community contributor, [@awoimbee](https://github.com/awoimbee), for the initial pull request.

-Learn more in the [speed up show stack name GitHub issue](https://github.com/pulumi/pulumi/issues/9182).
+Learn more in the [add gzip flag to filestate backend GitHub pull request](https://github.com/pulumi/pulumi/pull/9610).

 ## Pulumi Service & Pulumi.com